J. R. Hildebrand: Atlantics and Indy Lights

-For 2007, he moved to the Champ Car Atlantic series, driving for Newman Wachs Racing.
+For 2007, Hildebrand moved to the Champ Car Atlantic series, driving for Newman Wachs Racing.
 He finished seventh in points and was the top US rookie in the series.
 After the season's conclusion he made two starts for RLR-Andersen Racing in the Indy Pro Series.
 Hildebrand then went on to contest the entire series schedule, which was renamed the Firestone Indy Lights Series, for RLR-Andersen in 2008.
 He captured his first series win in the fourth race of the season at Kansas Speedway, his second start on an oval.
 He finished fifth overall in the 2008 championship.

-For the 2009 season he signed with defending championship-winning team AGR-AFS Racing, and after winning four races and taking five pole positions, he eventually claimed the title at the penultimate round at Chicagoland.
+For the 2009 season, Hildebrand signed with defending championship-winning team AGR-AFS Racing, and after winning four races and taking five pole positions, he eventually claimed the title at the penultimate round at Chicagoland.
 That year he also competed in the final round of the A1 Grand Prix series for A1 Team USA at Brands Hatch, finishing fourth in the Sprint race.
 He was again elected to the AARWBA All American Auto Racing First Team for 2009.